olsson82/rivwebdoc/docs/rdcatch.md

 !!!
 Warning

-    **This is still in early develop, for the moment you can only edit macro events, download events and upload events.
+    **This is still in early develop, for the moment you can only edit macro events, download events, playout events and upload events.
 More function will come during the development.**

 ## Add RDCatch Event.
 To add an RDCatch event, press on the Add button and select what type of event you would like to add.